-Initial consultations in divorce matters are scheduled for 2 hours.
+Initial consultations in divorce matters are scheduled with John and will generally take 2 hours.
 The fee for an initial consultation in a divorce is a flat rate of $400.00.

 Naomi R. Huntington's rate will be determined by the nature and complexity of the particular proceeding.
 Naomi Huntington generally charges a flat rate for representation in criminal law cases.Mediation and Arbitration

 Oneida N. Huntington’s rate is $100.00 per hour for mediation and arbitration services.Costs